nambiar-manas/FoodRecApp/README.md

 ## Dependencies

-To run the Like It or Not web application, ensure you have the following dependencies installed:
+To run the web application, we used the following library:

 - Flask==2.1.0
 - gunicorn==20.1.0